Tyrese Dyce

-Tyrese Dyce (born 19 April 2001) is an English professional footballer who plays as a defender for Spennymoor Town, on loan from Sunderland.
+Tyrese Devonte Dyce (born 19 April 2001) is a Jamaican professional footballer who plays as a defender for Slough Town.

 Club career

-Dyce came through the academy programme at West Brom, playing twice in the EFL Trophy during the 2020-21 season for West Brom U23s against the senior teams of Swindon Town and Exeter City, scoring in the game against Swindon.
+Dyce came through the academy programme at West Bromwich Albion, playing twice in the EFL Trophy during the 2020-21 season for West Bromwich Albion U23s against the senior teams of Swindon Town and Exeter City, scoring in the game against Swindon.
 He was released by West Brom in the summer of 2021 and signed for Sunderland on a free transfer, joining the Sunderland U23s group.
 He made his senior professional debut on 10 October 2021 in an EFL Trophy game against Manchester United U23s, scoring a debut goal in a 2–1 win.

 On 24 March 2022, Dyce joined National League North side Spennymoor Town on loan for the remainder of the 2021–22 season.

+In March 2023, Dyce joined Southern Football League club Gosport Borough, for whom he made five appearances.

+On 14 July 2023, Dyce signed for the National League South side Slough Town.
+He went on to make 31 appearances for the Rebels, scoring four goals.

+On 1 June 2024, Dyce moved up a division to sign for Maidenhead United.
+He made eleven appearances in the 2024-25 season before returning to Slough for 2025-26.

 Playing style

 Dyce plays primarily as a left back, although is able to play full back, centre back or as a winger playing on either side of the field.